 In the case of the hospital, 50 VMs running the backups, file servers, System Center Operations Manager, Security software were replaced by Platform as a Service (PaaS) offerings at AWS.
 In addition, all VMs used for Citrix could be replaced by Desktop as a Service AWS offerings.

 This involves replacing the existing application with a cloud-native software as a service (SaaS) application.
-It can reduce the operational overhead of managing the application and provide more agility but may require changes to business processes.
+It can reduce the operational overhead of managing the application and provide more agility.
+However, it may require changes to business processes and training the end-users.

 At the hospital, 29 VMs running applications could be replaced by alternatives that were offered as SaaS solutions.

-This involves rebuilding an application from scratch using modern cloud-native architecture patterns or moving to a cloud native solution provided by AWS..
+This involves rebuilding an application using modern cloud-native architecture patterns or moving to a cloud native solution provided by AWS.
 It can provide the most benefits but is the most time-consuming and requires significant investment.
+If the migration needs to happen fast, this strategy is often applied in a second phase after a first, much faster rehosting phase.

 The hospital decided that the traditional SQL server based data warehouse would be moved to a cloud native AWS data lake with corresponding serverless services such as Amazon Glue, Amazon Athena and Amazon Quicksight.